 Additional terms and conditions involving possible reduction of livestock numbers by 10 percent if habitat conditions for Greater Sage-Grouse fail to be achieved on more than half of three or more than three key monitoring sites within an allotment would not, in and of themselves, exert a measurable effect on local economies or communities, compared with effects described above.
 However, in the event that these terms and conditions would come into effect, the reduction of livestock numbers by 10 percent would result in a corresponding reduction in local economic contributions.

-Change in use from cattle to indigenous livestock under Alternative B would not impact traditional ranching and existing livelihoods within the project area because, as described above, there would be relatively limited economic changes that would occur, compared with the existing baseline economic conditions.
-Moreover, continuation of current management would not result in any adverse effects on disadvantaged communities that meet the criteria for consideration under environmental justice, including tribal entities.
+Change in use from cattle to domestic indigenous livestock under Alternative B would result in relatively limited economic changes compared with the existing baseline economic conditions.
+Moreover, continuation of current management